Orimalca/WebApplication_Project1/README.md

     the file contains ads that should work at almost any hour at any date to use this file instead simply backup "ads.json" to a different folder and change the file name of: "altads.json" to: "ads.json"
-3. The "altads.json" contains ads that should be active until 2032
+3. The "altads.json" contains ads that should be active until the year 2032
+4. Ads with specific screen types can be shown by appending to the URL /screen=number for example http://localhost:8080/screen=1 currently supported screens are 1, 2 and 3